GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ### Interact with the Maxengine server directly using gRPC

 The Jetstream HTTP server is great for initial testing and validating end-to-end requests and responses.
-If you would like to interact directly with the Maxengine server directly for use cases such as [benchmarking](https://github.com/google/JetStream/tree/main/benchmarks), you can do so by following the Jetstream benchmarking setup and applying the `deployment-grpc.yaml` manifest file.
+If you would like to interact directly with the Maxengine server directly for use cases such as [benchmarking](https://github.com/google/JetStream/tree/main/benchmarks), you can do so by following the Jetstream benchmarking setup and applying the `deployment.yaml` manifest file and interacting with the Jetstream gRPC server at port 9000.

 ```
-kubectl apply -f deployment-grpc.yaml
+kubectl apply -f deployment.yaml

-kubectl port-forward svc/maxengine-svc 9000:9000
+kubectl port-forward svc/jetstream-svc 9000:9000
 ```

-To run benchmarking, pass in the flag `--server localhost` when running the benchmarking script.
+To run benchmarking, pass in the flag `--server 127.0.0.1` when running the benchmarking script.